UNBCTF/writeups/Challenges/2023/cybersci2023/hardware-challenge/hardware-challenge.md

                          GND                   GND
 ```

-However, communication using an Arduino was unsuccessful for a various reasons.
+However, communication using an Arduino was unsuccessful for various reasons.

 Rather than wasting time trying to mimic the required chipset, [this adapter](https://www.amazon.ca/dp/B07WX2DSVB) was purchased off Amazon for around $20 CAD.
 Yet another reference to asking Jeff Bezos for help.